kummarikuntapranay/shl-assessment-recommender/README.md

 ### 1. Data Ingestion & Catalog Construction

 - The SHL product catalog is **scraped directly from the SHL website**.
-- Only **Individual Test Solutions** are collected; **Pre-packaged Job Solutions are excluded**.
+- Only **Individual Test Solutions** are collected.
+- **Pre-packaged Job Solutions are explicitly excluded**.
-- Each assessment is parsed and stored with:
+- Each assessment is parsed to extract:
   - Assessment name
   - URL
   - Description
   - Test type (Knowledge & Skills / Personality & Behavior)

-- The cleaned catalog is stored locally to ensure reproducibility.
+The parsed data is cleaned and stored locally to ensure reproducibility.

- Output:
+**Output:**
 data/assessments.json

-The final dataset contains **more than 377 individual test solutions**, satisfying the problem requirement.
+The final dataset contains **more than 377 individual test solutions**, satisfying the requirement.

 ---

 ### 2. Embedding & Indexing (LLM Integration)

-- A **pretrained transformer-based language model**
-  (`sentence-transformers/all-MiniLM-L6-v2`) is used to generate dense semantic embeddings.
+- A **pretrained transformer-based language model** (`sentence-transformers/all-MiniLM-L6-v2`) is used to generate dense semantic embeddings.
-- Assessment embeddings are created from a combination of name, description, and test type.
+- Embeddings are created from assessment name, description, and test type.
-- All embeddings are indexed using **FAISS** for fast similarity search.
+- Vectors are normalized and indexed using **FAISS** for efficient similarity search.

- Output:
+- The index and metadata are persisted to disk.

+**Outputs:**
 data/faiss.index
 data/metadata.pkl

 This enables **semantic retrieval**, not keyword matching.